-Susanna Campbell’s enthusiasm for all things harp-related prompted her to share the joy of music with others as a teacher and performer in Greater Houston.
-She is currently principal harpist with the Round Rock Symphony and founding member of AURORA – a harp, flute, and cello ensemble embracing classical repertoire while championing contemporary music by emerging composers – and Shoso Duo – a harp and shakuhachi ensemble fusing eastern and western music and culture.
-Ms. Campbell earned a Master’s Degree in harp performance from Stephen F. Austin State University where she studied with Ms. Emily Mitchell.
+Susanna Campbell is a passionate and experienced music educator and performer based in Houston, TX.
+She is currently principal harpist with the Round Rock Symphony and founding member of AURORA – a harp, flute, and cello ensemble embracing classical repertoire while championing contemporary music by emerging composers – and Shoso Duo – a harp and shakuhachi ensemble fusing eastern and western music and culture.She received a Master’s in Harp Performance from Stephen F. Austin State University where she studied with Ms. Emily Mitchell.
 In addition to performing, Ms. Campbell maintains a private harp and piano studio and takes great delight in training and mentoring young musicians.
 She is an adjunct instructor at Lone Star College, harp faculty at Stephen F. Austin State University, a published arranger, music director at King’s Cross Cypress and a proud alumnus of the Houston Summer Harp Festival. www.harpandpiano.com